Chamberpain/GeneralUtilities/README.md

 It is necessary to create a symbolic link from the GeneralUtilities base folder to the folder that will contain your data.
 This symbolic linked folder will be called DataDir.
 The following describes how to make a symbolic link (https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/)

+We also recommend creating a folder with all of your python projects and adding this to your .bashrc file.
+The details can be found here (https://stackoverflow.com/questions/3402168/permanently-add-a-directory-to-pythonpath)

 Data used in these projects can be automatically downloaded from the GeneralUtilities/Data/Download folder. master_download.py will download run all the download scripts and store them in the DataDir.